 Technical SEO also encompasses whether the search engine web crawlers can make sense of what your website is about.
 Ways to help them along include:

 Local SEO is one of the most powerful forms of SEO.
-It comes into play when search engine users enter search criteria that indicate they are looking for something local.
+Local SEO is when users enter search criteria that indicate they are looking for something local.
 Signifiers that trigger local search algorithms include phrases like “near me,” “close by,” or the name of a city, zip code, or street.

 Local SEO is powerful because when local algorithms get triggered, they might place a site with lower overall authority above a site with higher authority, simply because it is more locally relevant.
 This is how a local service provider might rank above a national service provider, provided that the local provider has invested in local SEO.